jamesplease/hsm.js/README.md

 }
 ```

-Transitioning to `books.book` is exactly the same.
+Transitioning to `books.book` remains the same.
 But if you transition to `books`,
-both `books` and `index` will be activated.
+both `books` and `index` will be activated, giving you a unique state for `books` by

-Note that tansitioning to `books` and `books.index` behaves identically.
+itself.
+Transitioning to `books` and `books.index` behave identically.